schwilklab/shrubflam/README.md

     flame spread rate are relatively independent axes of flammability in shrub fuels.

--   To test whether the flammability of those species which have chemical defense against herbivore are more flammable than those species which have physical defense or not.

 ## Methods

 We have collected 23 shrub species from multiple counties in Texas